Speakeasy (ISP)

 and allowing them to resell their connectivity to others through a service called "NetShare".
 They received press coverage for their support of Linux and BSD-derivative operating systems, and were reportedly the first provider to offer a customized version of Mozilla Firefox to customers, in January 2005.
-The company was acquired by MegaPath Corporation in 2010.
-MegaPath in turn was acquired by Fusion Connect, which retired the Speakeasy brand.
+The company was acquired by MegaPath Corporation in 2010 which retired the Speakeasy brand.
+MegaPath in turn was acquired by Fusion Connect which currently houses Speakeasy's network and customers.